PiotrekZarzycki/Decomposition-Calorimetric-Spectra/README.md

 # Decomposition-Calorimetric-Spectra
-This code was written as an exercise after the Holliday break 2017 (11 January/2017).
+This code was written as an exercise after the Holliday break 2017 (2-3 January/2017).
-This is a beta version of an automatic fitting and decomposition code for the differential scanning calorimetry (DSC) spectra into a sum of various types of Gaussian-like peaks.
+This is a beta version of an automatic fitting and decomposition differential scanning calorimetry (DSC) spectra into a sum of various types of Gaussian-like peaks.
 Only single data file from ref.
 [1] paper was used for testing, so it needs more testing.

 References: